-Originating in the Sichuan Province of China, Kung Pao Chicken originated in the Sichuan province of China and is popular both throughout China and the Western world.
-It’s believed to have been named after the governor of Sichuan, Ding Baozhen of the Qing Dynasty.
+Kung Pao Chicken originated in the Szechuan province of China and is popular both throughout China and the Western world.
+It’s believed to have been named after the governor of Szechuan, Ding Baozhen of the Qing Dynasty.
 His official title, Gong Bao (meaning “palatial guardian”), is thought to have inspired the name of the dish (“Bao” became “Pao”).
 The name “Kung Pao” continued until the Cultural Revolution when any association with Ding Baozhen became politically incorrect.

 At that point the name of the dish was changed to simply “fast-fried chicken cubes” or “chicken cubes with seared chiles” until the 1980′s when the political climate cooled and it’s original name of Kung Pao Chicken was reclaimed.

 And so it remains today as one of the most popular of all Chinese dishes.
 Not for the faint of tastebuds, this dish packs a punch, or I should say “PAO!”